sysadat/Thread-Library/REPORT.md

 ## User-Level Thread Library

 ### Phase 1:
-Implementing the queue was quite simple after our usage of linked lists in the previous assignment.
+Implementing the queue was quite simple after our experience using linked lists in the previous assignment.
 The only difference in this assignment was that we used a *doubly* linked list, in order to effectively implement the queue.
 The code we wrote in phase one was mostly a straightforward implementation of the specifics given in the assignment.
 [We used this resource to understand doubly linked lists](https://gist.github.com/mycodeschool/7429492?fbclid=IwAR24iiE892i0ILBeKzcquCkKj8n5u3_x6Kc_2wLRPX_NyDm7jrq_ZhfhM5A)
 [And this website to understand the linked list implementation of a queue](https://gist.github.com/mycodeschool/7429492?fbclid=IwAR24iiE892i0ILBeKzcquCkKj8n5u3_x6Kc_2wLRPX_NyDm7jrq_ZhfhM5A)

-The `createNewNode` function takes a data pointer, allocates memory for the node struct, initializes the next attribute to `NULL` and the data attribute to the data input.
+The `createNewNode` function takes a data pointer, allocates memory for the node struct, initializes the `next` attribute to `NULL` and the `data` attribute to the data input.
 The return value is a pointer to the new node.

 The `queue_create` function takes no input, but works in a similar way.
-It allocates memory for the queue struct, initializes the head and tail attributes to `NULL` and the length attribute to 0, and returns a pointer to the queue.
+It allocates memory for the queue struct, initializes the `head` and `tail` attributes to `NULL` and the length attribute to 0, and returns a pointer to the queue.

 The `queue_destroy` function simply checks if the queue is empty, and if it is, it frees the memory of the queue struct.

 The `queue_enqueue` function takes a queue and data to be queued.
-It first calls `createNewNode` on the data, then takes the new node and adds it to the given queue.
-If the queue was previously empty, it assigns the data to the head, and otherwise to the tail.
-It also increments the length attribute of the queue.
+It first calls `createNewNode` with the data as an argument, then adds the new node to the given queue.
+If the queue was previously empty, it assigns the node to the head, and otherwise to the tail.
+It also increments the `length` attribute of the queue.

-The `queue_dequeue` function takes a queue and double pointer to a variable to store the data that is popped from the queue.
-It simply takes the value in head attribute of the queue, storing it in the passed pointer, and changes the head of the queue to the next node in the queue by accessing the head node next attribute.
-The queue length attribute is also decremented.
+The `queue_dequeue` function takes a queue and double pointer to a variable for storing the data that will be popped from the queue.
+It simply takes the value in the `head` attribute of the queue, storing it in the passed pointer, and changes the head of the queue to the next node in the queue by accessing the head node's `next` attribute.
+The queue `length` attribute is then decremented.
 If the dequeue has popped off the last item in the queue, the tail is set to `NULL`.

-The `queue_delete` function takes a queue and data, iterates through the queue and searches for the first node that has a data attribute that matches the data input.
-It then removes that node, linking the node before it to the node after it, then frees the node.
+The `queue_delete` function takes a queue and some data.
+It iterates through the queue, searching for the first node that has a data attribute matching the data input.
+It then removes that node, linking the node before it to the node after it, then frees the removed node.

-The `queue_iterate` function takes a queue, a function, an argument, and a double pointer to a variable to store the returned data.
+The `queue_iterate` function takes a queue, a function, an argument, and a double pointer to a variable for storing the returned data.
 The function iterates through all elements of the queue, calling the given function with the data of the current node in the queue as the first argument, and the argument passed to `queue_iterate` as the second argument.
-If the function returns a 1, the iteration stops, and the pointer to the variable is set to the pointer of the data attribute of the current node.
+If the function returns a 1, the iteration stops, and the pointer to the variable (given as an input) is set to the pointer of the `data` attribute of the current node.
+This essentially just returns the data in the first node that causes the function to return a 1.

-The `queue_length` function takes a queue struct and simply returns the value of its length attribute.
+The `queue_length` function takes a queue struct and simply returns the value of its `length` attribute.

 ### Phase 2:
 The `checkTID` function was created for usage in a `queue_iterate` call.
 It